 Many efforts tied to the future of Hawai'i's visitor industry call for encouraging sustainable practices that affect the "triple bottom line" - the economy, the community and the environment.
-These practices are strongly encouraged and recommended.
+These practices are strongly encouraged and recommended and evidence of these practices will be considered in the RFP evaluation.